Harlan County War

 The Harlan County War, or Bloody Harlan, was a series of coal industry skirmishes, executions, bombings and strikes (both attempted and realized) that took place in Harlan County, Kentucky, during the 1930s.
 The incidents involved coal miners and union organizers on one side and coal firms and law enforcement officials on the other.
 The Harlan County coal miners campaigned and fought to organize their workplaces and better their wages and working conditions.
 It was a nearly decade-long conflict, lasting from 1931 to 1939.
-Before its conclusion, an unknown number of miners, deputies and bosses would be killed, state and federal troops would occupy the county more than half a dozen times, two acclaimed folk singers would emerge, union membership would oscillate wildly and workers in the nation's most anti-labor coal county would ultimately be represented by a union.
+Before its conclusion, an unknown number of miners, deputies and bosses were killed, state and federal troops occupied the county more than half a dozen times, two acclaimed folk singers emerged, union membership oscillated wildly and workers in the nation's most anti-labor coal county were ultimately represented by a union.

 History

 On February 16, 1931, to maximize profits, the Harlan County Coal Operators' Association cut miners' wages by 10%.
 Reacting to the unrest created within Harlan's impoverished labor force, the United Mine Workers of America (UMW) attempted to organize the county's miners.
 Employees who were known by their bosses to be union members were fired and evicted from their company-owned homes.
 Before long, most of the remaining workforce had gone on strike in solidarity.
 Only three of Harlan's incorporated towns were not owned by mines, hungry and evicted workers and their families sought refuge in them, primarily in the town of Evarts.
 They found sympathy there with spurned politicians and business owners who wished to see the company stores vanish.